International Finance Management: A Complete Guide

 Political Risks

-International finance may be much affected by political unrest or changes in government policies.
-For companies and investors working overseas, controlling political risk is very vital.
+Political unrest or changes in government policies can significantly impact international finance.
+For companies and investors working overseas, controlling political risk is vital.

 Technology Disruption

 Fast technical developments are changing the world finance scene.
-These developments provide difficulties in terms of adaptation and risk management even as they create possibilities.
+These developments pose difficulties in terms of adaptation and risk management, even as they create possibilities.

 Current Trends in International Financial Management